Categories

 I see this critical difference missed all the time in our culture.
 We confuse passion and excitement for love.
 We even mislabel it from the get go with ideas like “falling in love”.
 No one “falls” into concern for the well-being of another, but they do fall into excitement and passion.
 The problem is we have one word for a whole box full of different feelings.
 The Greeks understood this and invented three words to quantify love: Eros – erotic passion, Philos – brotherly love, and Agape – divine love.
 From this perspective, I would look for self-love to be of the agape variety.

 Lets go back to the loving parent again as our model.
 When that child reaches the age of three and wants to copy everything the parent does, does the parent tell the child they are a failure, bad and wrong when they can not do everything perfectly the first time?
 A good parent does not do this.
 You do not judge a child as bad because they have not yet developed the skills of an adult.
 A good parent supports the child by patiently showing them how to do things and gives them appropriate positive feedback as their skill level increases.
 Negative feedback is only given when what the child is doing will threaten their well-being.
 A good parent also avoids false or inflated positive feedback.
 Telling a child they are doing a great job when they can clearly see by the results of their actions that they are not doing a great job, only teaches the child to distrust the parent.
 The child needs reality-based feedback because they are depending on this feedback to help guide them to successful outcomes.
-Similarly, telling a child how wonderful they are no matter how they behave teaches them that they do not need to even learn any skills in life, but to just become dependent on their parents for their functional survival in life.
+Similarly, telling a child how wonderful they are no matter how they behave teaches them that they do not need to learn any skills in life.
+Instead they learn to just become dependent on their parents for their functional survival in life.

-These same understandings apply to self-love.
-How much of the time do we live in self-judgment?
-We beat ourselves up for failure to be perfect in life.
 Yet the beatings do nothing to support us becoming more skilled.
 Negative feedback only inhibits action – it never builds better action.
-Like the good parent that only uses negative feedback, when what the child is about to do or is doing will threaten their well-being, we need to adopt the same standard.
+Like the good parent that only uses negative feedback when what the child is about to do or is doing will threaten their well-being.
+We need to adopt the same standard.
 Only criticize yourself in order to inhibit a behavior that will threaten your well-being.
 Then support building alternative behaviors that will achieve the results you desire.

 Point 2: Cut out the self-judgment – it can’t make you a better person.
 Instead, recognize what you need to learn and support yourself learning it.